Dimers for Relativistic Toda Models with Reflective Boundaries: Cluster integrable systems on dimer graphs

 The cluster Poisson brackets for the dimer face variables is

 where in the non-vanishing r.h.s one can immediately recognize the Cartan matrix of $\hat{\mathfrak{sl}}_N$.
 This Poisson bracket has two obvious Casimir functions, which we choose as

 $z_{1,2}$ are zigzag loops (see Fig.~\ref{fig:A-zigzag}, right).
 The zigzag loops are paths that turn right most at black nodes and turn left most at white nodes.
 The total number of zigzag loops on a dimer graph $\G(\D)$ equals to the number of external vertices of the Newton polygon $\D$.
-The zigzag loops belongs to the center of the cluster algebra $\CalX$, i.e.
+There are four zigzag loops $z_{1,2,3,4}$ for $Y^{N,0}$ model.
+See Fig.~\ref{fig:A-zigzag} for illustration.
+The zigzag loops belong to the center of the cluster algebra $\CalX$, i.e.

 There is a single Casimir - diagonal twist of the monodromy matrix or coupling of the affine Toda chain.
 Reduction from the 4 zigzag loops to a single Casimir is a reminiscence of the freedom scaling $y \to ay$, $x \to bx$ and the fact that $z_1z_2z_3z_4=1$.